jiehyeH/jiehyeH.github.io/_pages/about.md

 I started my Ph.D. in 2021 and expect to graduate in 2026.
 Before that, I did my M.S. in astronomy (2016–2019) and a B.S. in Earth science education (2012–2016), both at Ewha Womans University in Seoul, South Korea.

 Want to know a bit more about me?
-In 2019–2020, I took a break from school and spent a year on a working holiday in Victoria, Canada 🇨🇦.
-I love traveling and learning about different cultures ✈️.
-I’m a big fan of the ocean (I can't swim tho) and enjoy summer to Lake Michigan 🏖️.
-I’m a dog person 🐶, and I like playing piano and guitar in my free time.
+In 2019–2020, I took a break and spent a year on a working holiday in Victoria, Canada.
+I love traveling and learning about different cultures.
+I’m a big fan of the ocean (I can't swim tho) and enjoy summer to Lake Michigan.
+I’m a dog person and love all the baby animals.
 I also enjoy sharing moments from my Ph.D. life on <a target='_blank' rel='noopener noreferrer' href='https://blog.naver.com/hjihye1993'>my blog</a>.

 <hr>